mattheaphy/actxps/cran-comments.md

 There were no ERRORs, WARNINGs, or NOTEs.

-This is the first release.
+This is the first submission.